marcuspainter/VecLab/Sources/VecLab/VecLab.docc/Articles/ArrayIndexing.md

 ## Overview

-Unlike normal Swift indexing with ranges, VecLab overrides the normal behaviour of sub-arrays.
+Unlike normal Swift indexing with ranges, VecLab overrides the normal behaviour of slices of sub-arrays.

 ### Array Slices